spacetelescope/ins-jwst-community-software/tier2_standards/test_coverage.md

-# Project Must Have Some Test Coverage
+# Project Have Some Unit and/or Regression Tests

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).